 The brighter period of the year lasts for 3.4 months, from May 7 to August 19, with an average daily incident shortwave energy per square meter above 5.6 kWh.
-The brightest day of the year is June 30, with an average of 6.7 kWh.
+The brightest month of the year in Rottweil is June, with an average of 6.5 kWh.

 The darker period of the year lasts for 3.6 months, from October 28 to February 15, with an average daily incident shortwave energy per square meter below 2.1 kWh.
-The darkest day of the year is December 24, with an average of 1.0 kWh.
+The darkest month of the year in Rottweil is December, with an average of 1.0 kWh.

 For the purposes of this report, the geographical coordinates of Rottweil are 48.168 deg latitude, 8.627 deg longitude, and 1,985 ft elevation.

 The topography within 2 miles of Rottweil contains significant variations in elevation, with a maximum elevation change of 528 feet and an average elevation above sea level of 1,999 feet.
 Within 10 miles contains significant variations in elevation (1,860 feet).
 Within 50 miles contains very significant variations in elevation (4,554 feet).

 The area within 2 miles of Rottweil is covered by cropland (35%), artificial surfaces (32%), trees (17%), and grassland (16%), within 10 miles by cropland (40%) and trees (36%), and within 50 miles by trees (44%) and cropland (35%).

 This report illustrates the typical weather in Rottweil, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point